iltommi/qdb-documentation/source/api/cpp.rst

         Removes all the entries on all the nodes of the quasardb cluster.
 The function returns when the command has been dispatched and executed on the whole cluster or an error occurred.

-        This call is *not* atomic: if the command cannot be dispatched on the whole cluster, it will be dispatched on as many nodes as possible and the function will return with a qdb_e_ok code.
+        This call is *not* atomic; if the command cannot be dispatched on the whole cluster, it will be dispatched on as many nodes as possible and the function will return with a qdb_e_ok code.

         The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).